NGO Experts Logo

 Conclusion

-Section 8 Company registration is the most professional and credible structure for running non-profit organizations in India.
+Section 8 Company registration in India is the most professional and credible structure for running non-profit organisations in India.
 With proper documentation and professional guidance from a trustworthy agency like NGOExperts, you can form a Section 8 Company successfully within 15-20 working days and start making a social impact immediately.

 A minimum of 2 members and 2 directors are required to register a Section 8 Company as a private limited entity under the Companies Act, 2013.
 For a public Section 8 Company, you need at least 3 directors and 7 members